 with our insights and solutions

 The Psychology of Phishing never Changes

 The reason why phishing attacks are so successful is because of the psychology behind them.
-Usually phishing emails are constructed to convey a primal emotion – fear, curiosity, sympathy, greed, etc. – and always demand an action requiring urgency.
-Commonly added to this combination in targeting phishing attacks is social engineering – a scenario in which the phisher has researched their intended target.
+Usually, phishing emails are constructed to convey a primal emotion – fear, curiosity, sympathy, greed, etc. – and always demand an action requiring urgency.
+Commonly added to this combination in targeted phishing attacks is social engineering – a scenario in which the phisher has researched their intended target.

 By researching a target, phishers can make their attacks more credible..
 If the phisher knows which banks, businesses and online accounts you use, or which lottery games you play, or which health center you attend, or which school your child attends, you are more likely to open a phishing email.
 Most of this information is freely available on the Internet if you know where to look.
 Phishing emails are even harder to ignore when they originate from the hacked account of a friend or colleague.

 Since Ransomware-as-a-Service has been available on the Dark Web, and it has become easier for victims to buy Bitcoin in order to pay ransom demands, there has been a seven-fold increase in phishing emails reported to the Anti-Phishing Working Group (APWG) – a global data exchange, research and public awareness organization with more than 2,000 member institutions.